Scientology and religious groups: Christianity

+In the 1985 version of his book The Kingdom of the Cults, in which Walter Ralston Martin called Scientology a cult, he contrasted several of L. Ron Hubbard's teachings of Scientology to those in the Christian Bible.
+Martin highlighted Scientology's multiple-god and reincarnation ideas, Hubbard's concepts that the Christ story and hell were both legends, and repentance for sin is abhorrent.
+Martin denounced Hubbard as being a false prophet.

 Hubbard's views of Jesus

 Jesus is described inconsistently, and mostly unfavorably, by L. Ron Hubbard the founder of Scientology.
 In early writings and lectures, Hubbard considered Jesus merely a teacher in his time, but later Hubbard described Jesus and the Crucifixion as fictitious.
 In later material by Hubbard in which he claimed himself to be both Maitreya Buddha and the Antichrist, Hubbard said his own mission in the world was to prevent the Second Coming of Christ and went on to describe Jesus as a "lover of young boys" and given to "uncontrollable bursts of temper and hatred".

 In his 1954 lecture Scientology, Its General Background, Hubbard said "[Christ] was a bringer of information.
 He never announced his sources.
 He spoke of them as coming from God."

 In Scientology, an implant is a fake memory installed by evil forces.
 Mark Driscoll wrote, "According to Scientology, Jesus is an 'implant' forced upon a Thetan about a million years ago".
 Jack Huberman wrote that in Scientology Jesus is seen as having been "implanted in humanity's collective memory" by the character Xenu from Scientology space opera.
 Jon Atack wrote that Scientology is essentially anti-Christian, and "Hubbard attacked Christianity as an 'implant', and said that Christ was a fiction."
 Bent Corydon quoted Hubbard as stating that Christianity evolved from the "R6 Implant": "The man on the cross.
 There was no Christ!
 The Roman Catholic Church, through watching the dramatizations of people picked up some little fragments of R6."
-Hubbard described the belief that the Christian heaven is “the product of two implants dating back more than 43 trillion years.”
-He said further that heaven is a “false dream” that leads thetans to a goal that does not exist, and persuades them of the singularity of this life.
+Hubbard described the belief that the Christian heaven is "the product of two implants dating back more than 43 trillion years".
+He said further that heaven is a "false dream" that leads thetans to a goal that does not exist, and persuades them of the singularity of this life.

 In Operating Thetan level VIII, as seen in the Fishman Affidavit, Hubbard explains the untold story of his life's work.
 Hubbard teaches that "the historic Jesus was not nearly the sainted figure [he] has been made out to be.
 In addition to being a lover of young boys and men, he was given to uncontrollable bursts of temper and hatred".
 Hubbard mentions the Book of Revelation and its prophecy of a time when "an arch-enemy of Christ, referred to as the anti-Christ, will reign".
 According to Hubbard, the "anti-Christ represents the forces of Lucifer".
 Hubbard writes "My mission could be said to fulfill the Biblical promise represented by this brief anti-Christ period."